khanhpn/fast_people/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is website that allow user who can upload raw data and proxy, and get all results from the fastpeople, include id, emails, phones,...

-Things you may want to cover:
+This website was build by using these technologies as:

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies
+* Rails version: 5.2.3

-* Configuration
+* Mechanize

-* Database creation
+* Services (Delayed job)

-* Database initialization
+* sqllite

-* How to run the test suite
+# How to run

-* Services (job queues, cache servers, search engines, etc.)
+Pull source code from git, and run

-* Deployment instructions
+`rails server`

-* ...
+# Gui